scailio-oss/dlock/README.md

 ## Features

-### Safety
+### Safety with fencing tokens

 Locks returned by `dlock` ensure that no other parallel process can acquire the same lock.
 Since it is built for distributed systems, there are some situations where `dlock` cannot be sure if it still has the lock (e.g. network issues to DynamoDB) - in these cases `dlock` always errs on the side of caution, rather marking a lock as expired than proceeding if unsure.
-Note that this guarantee only holds as long as the process holding the lock does not get paused for a time greater than the lease time, see
-[Martin Kleppmanns post](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html#protecting-a-resource-with-a-lock)
-for more details on distributed locking,
+Note that this guarantee only holds as long as either fencing tokens are used or the process holding the lock does not get paused for a time greater than the lease time.
+See [Martin Kleppmanns post](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html#protecting-a-resource-with-a-lock) for more details on distributed locking and fencing tokens. `dlock` supports generating fencing tokens.

 The safety guarantees are ultimately based on the guarantees that DynamoDB gives for conditional writes, see [AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.ConditionalUpdate).